-Ruin bars are one of the unique gems of Budapest and one of the most Instagrammable spots in Budapest.
+Ruin bars are one of the unique gems of Budapest and it must be include in any of the best photo spots in Budapest list.
 These are formerly abandoned buildings where now you can enjoy unique and fun art and get some drinks.
 You can find so many different themes and quirky decor that make for an exciting photographing experience.
 Meaning each picture is totally unique.

 ➳ Tip: If you want to enjoy the atmosphere of the Szimpla Kert Ruin Bar go at night but if you want to take photos go during the afternoon so it is not crowded and there is more light.
 Check this place out during the day and at night – it’s a completely different scene and experience.